 Are you interested in pursuing a college education in the UK?
-Or perhaps, you are thinking of migrating to Canada and are wondering if you can work there?
+Or perhaps, you are thinking of migrating to Canada for work/job?
 Are you wondering which exam you should take to prove your proficiency in the English language when on a working holiday in Australia?
 If yes, then read on…

 - The test lasts for 2 hours and 45 minutes.